borisf/insta-search/README.md

 # ClassyShark Insta Search

-A lot of your time spent on “writing” code on production systems is actually spent on reading large logs.
+A lot of your time spent on “writing” code on production systems is actually spent on searching code and reading large logs.
 And a decent chunk of time spent reading logs is actually spent on searching logs.

 ClassyShark Insta Search is a fast, incremental [fuzzy](https://en.wikipedia.org/wiki/Approximate_string_matching) search in folders or in a large log file.